 - Use metrics to measure progress and make changes accordingly

-Myth 3 – “We have no way to improve our cashflow situation.”
+Myth 3 – “We have no way to improve our cash flow situation.”

 The preservation of business stability is paramount.
 However, in volatile markets, it is more important to invest in growth than trying to conserve depleting reserves.
 They can-